reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 }
 ```
 Here we have specified the property name as `scheduler.enabled`.
 We want to enable it by default.
-For this, we have also set the value of `matchIfMissing` to `true` which means we do not have to set this property to enable scheduling but have to set this property to explicitly disable scheduler.
+For this, we have also set the value of `matchIfMissing` to `true` which means we do not have to set this property to enable scheduling but have to set this property to explicitly disable the scheduler.

 ## Adding Scheduled Jobs